Frozenbitz/frozenbitz/_posts/2025-08-16-Poetry Setup and HowTo.md

 ---
 title: Poetry - Create Environments and Manage Dependencies
 description: Instructions on how to quickly setup a new development environment, setup jupyter and solve some common issues.
-Also contains a few useull links.
+Also a few useull links.
-date: 2025-08-16 18:55:00 +0200
+date: 2025-08-18 18:55:00 +0200 # this creates a date on the page
-categories: [Documentation, Code Management]
+categories: [Documentation, Dependency Management]
 tags: [poetry, package management, python]     # TAG names should always be lowercase
 image:
   path: /assets/img/icon.jpg